breatheco-de/content/src/content/how-to/how-to-run-javascript.md

 ## Using the command line

-If don´t want to use the browser built-in terminal, you can always choose the command line to run javascript.
+If you don´t want to use the browser built-in terminal, you can always choose the command line to run javascript.
 For the command line to be able to execute javascript code, you´ll need to install NodeJS (or just Node as referred usually).

 ### What´s NodeJS?

-Node.js® is an open-source, cross-platform JavaScript runtime environment that allows us to execute and write javascript for front-end, back-end  o full-stack apps.
+Node.js is a JavaScript engine that allows us to execute and write javascript for front-end, back-end  o full-stack apps.
 Node it´s the go-to solution for most cases when we want to develop web apps for most developers (myself included).

 ### Installing NodeJS